Gordon999/Pi_LIbCamera_GUI/README.md

 HDR option for Pi v3 camera

+Gain shows analog and digital gain.
+Green shows analog gain, when increased beyond a level will show yellow when applying digital gain.

 2x2 binning option for 64MP camera, Click on right hand side of the Capture Still or Capture Timelapse buttons.

 For use with Hyperpixel square display set preview_width  = 720, preview_height = 540, sq_dis = 1